-In seven years it has grown into a highly successful specialist car care business that dispatches over 10,000 online orders per year worth in excess of £500,000.
-Ironically, the ecomonic downturn has helped the business to grow, as owners are retaining their cars for longer and wanting to keep them looking smart.
+Over a decade it has grown into a highly successful specialist car care business that dispatches over 10,000 online orders per year worth in excess of £500,000.
+Ironically, the economic downturn helped the business to grow, as owners retained their cars for longer and wanted to keep them looking smart.

 Polished Bliss is a multi-channel business.
 It sells online, through its offline shop and via mail/telephone orders.
 But ecommerce brings in some 90% of revenue.
 The business stocks some 400 top quality car care products and offers car detailing (ie extremely high-end valeting) services for local motorheads, all backed by as much free advice as an owner could want.